 If you’ve ever wondered how a flu vaccine works, you might be surprised.
-And since our communities will be battling COVID-19 and the flu simultaneously in the coming months, it is critical for everyone to get their flu shot this year.
+And since our communities will continue battling COVID-19 and the flu simultaneously in the coming months, it is important to get your flu shot this year.

 As we enter flu season, it helps to know more about the vaccine and how it works to keep you healthy.

 How does the vaccine keep you from getting the flu?

 A flu vaccine mimics your own immune system.
 That is true for both the shot and the nasal spray forms of the flu vaccine.

 The flu vaccine, and most any vaccine, contains the germs of the illness the shot protects you against.
 When the vaccine is introduced into your system, it makes your body produce special proteins that tell your immune system to attack the virus.
 These antibodies are what it would make if you were naturally exposed to the illness.